 Number Vegetation community Significance

-1 Grazed grassland These communities are not found significant under Schedule F as the
+1 Grazed grassland These communities are not found

 2 Rank grassland vegetation does not meet the One Plan

 3a Mixed wattle treeland definition for Indigenous.
 Not Significant.

 3b Mixed pine treeland

 4a Poplar treeland

 4b Poplar treeland over exotic scrub

 5 Macrocarpa

 6a Exotic scrub

 6b Exotic scrub under pine

 7 Exotic native mix

-8a Kānuka treeland One out of seven areas of kānuka treeland is larger than 0.25ha and is considered Threatened and Significant .
+8a Kānuka treeland One out of seven areas of kānuka

+treeland is larger than 0.25ha and is

+considered Threatened and Significant.

 The remainder are excluded on the